elileinkram/_feedstack_web/README.md

 # About

 Jasper is a programmable social network.
+We give people the tools to build their own ranking algorithms.
+Which in turn allows people to see content they want to see.
+Which also has the effect of making the idea of a social network, so much more transparent.

 # How it works